giellalt/lang-mpj/mpj.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
-The Wangkajunga language nouns inflect in cases.
+The Wangkajunga language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-temporal and spatial nouns - have a limited set of specific case endings, and do not have pronoun clitics

-demonstrative lexicons